 Don’t feel like you have to side hustle an extra 40+ hours per week.
 Sure, it might speed up your progress towards meeting your financial goals.
 But at what cost?

 Setting “business hours” for yourself can be a big help, and so is scheduling time off.
 It’s okay to take a night off or two.
 Ease into it, set limits, and take care of yourself

-What is a side hustle — the final word
+What is a side hustle?
+The final word

 Side hustles are flexible ways to make money on the side of your full-time job.
 Starting one can help you pay off debt, stop living paycheck-to-paycheck, save more for retirement, set money aside for emergencies, plan for your next vacation, and more.